 When you marry your partner, you are really marrying their entire family.
 For some, the additional family members are a blessing, with more participants for game night or more money to throw at a group vacation.
-More common, though, are the insufferable in-laws who you may come to hate.
+But for others, their new in-laws prove to be insufferable.

 When You Don't Share Any Interests

-There are also some people that don't share any interests or common ground with you.
-Maybe it's a pain to be around those people, but civility is still possible.
+There are some people that don't share any interests or common ground with you.
+Maybe it's a pain to be around those people, but civility is still necessary.
 This is your spouse's family, after all, so you may as well try to connect with them.
-Don't disparage their interests, either; maybe you do not agree on everything pop culture, but there is no need to have a public debate about it.
+Don't disparage their interests, either; maybe you do not agree on everything, but there is no need to have a public debate about it.

 When They Are Rude in Conversation

 Some cases are more extreme than others.
-Maybe you have simply not adjusted to their in-jokes or how the members of their family speak to one another.
-They may not mean to offend but you interpret their behavior as rude or off-putting.
+Maybe you have simply not adjusted to their jokes or how the members of their family speak to one another.
+They may not mean to offend, but you interpret their behavior as rude or off-putting.

 When They Make You Angry

-Be careful not to bad mouth or criticize your in-laws to your spouse.
+Try to not bad mouth or criticize your in-laws to your spouse.
 Instead of saying, “Your brother is a real jerk,” say, “Your brother and I approach life differently.”
 Instead of saying, “I hate hanging out with your family,” say, “I want to hang out with your family sometimes because I know it’s important to you, but sometimes it makes me feel overwhelmed.”
-Some call this sugar coating, but marital diplomacy is also important.
+Some call this sugar-coating, but marital diplomacy is also important.
 There’s no need to hurt your partner's feelings, especially if the problems you’re having are with your in-laws and not your partner.

 When You Cannot Resolve Your Issues Civilly